paoloose/finances/README.md

 Desired:

-- BCP
+- BCP + Yape
 - Interbank
 - PayPal
 - Cash

 ## What can I do with a source?

-- Must have getting started tutorial
+- Must have a getting started tutorial
 - Must define authentication methods
-- Get your balance
-- List your operations
+- Must allow you to get your balance and list your past operations
+- You'll be able to tag and categorize your payments
+- Get a monthly report for that single source
 - Register alerts